sfbrigade/incident-reporting/README.md

 ##Running Codebase Locally
 If you want to download the github repository and run the code locally on your Apple machine,
 - open terminal
 - go to the folder directory
 - run 'python -m SimpleHTTPServer'
+- go to a browser and type in localhost:"PORT_NUMBER"

 ## What's Next?
 After speaking with the Crime Data Analysis Unit at the SFPD on 5/6/16 for initial user **research**, the current prototype satisfies their minimum needs.
 They plan to direct future inquiring universities and colleges directly to [http://sfcrimedata.org].
 Great!